Jaisalmer in Jeopardy

 We are also indebted to the following for their support:

-India Tourism Office, London, British Airways, City Index Ltd, Tracy Kitching and Opium, Standard Chartered Bank, The CAP Foundation, The Manifold Trust, The Oberoi Group, Cobra Indian Beer, Andy and Arjun Varma of Vama Direct, Joss Graham Oriental Textiles and gallery staff, Navras Records, The Ladies' Wing of the Indian Merchants' Chamber and many other individuals and companies who have donated prizes and gifts.
+India Tourism Office London, British Airways, MF Husain, City Index Ltd, Tracy Kitching and Opium, Standard Chartered Bank, The CAP Foundation, The Manifold Trust, The Oberoi Group, Christie's Cobra Indian Beer, Andy and Arjun Varma of Vama Direct, Joss Graham Oriental Textiles and gallery staff, Navras Records, The Ladies' Wing of the Indian Merchants' Chamber, Bonhams, Maggi Nixon and the Maharaja's Express, and many other individuals and companies who have donated their time, prizes and gifts.

 ADMINISTRATION OF FUNDS